mikewesthad/navmesh/README.md

-# navmesh-phaser-plugin
+# Navigation Meshes in Phaser

+In progress.

-A plugin for path-finding in Phaser using navmeshes
+A Phaser plugin for fast path-finding using navigation meshes.

+## TODO

+- Custom export that attaches to Phaser game object or exports as a local